Enalean/tuleap/docs/patches.md

 * [Gerrit tests](./tests.md#what-is-run-and-when--aka-continuous-integration-rules-) must pass
 * An Integrator must review the code prior to the integration.
     * When two Integrators are doing pair programming, a third reviewer is not required:
-      * The co-author (the one that is not performing the commit) must be mentionned in the commit message with `Signed-off-by: Author <email>`
+      * The co-author (the one that is not performing the commit) must be mentioned in the commit message with `Co-authored-by: Author <email>` (formally `Signed-off-by: Author <email>`)
       * The co-author must perform the integration of the submitted patch on it's own development environment (regular integration flow via gerrit, minus the review)
     * When an Integrator is doing pair programming with a contributor, a independent review from another integrator is required.
     * An Integrator is not allowed to self-merge their own patches.
 If this happens, patch must be reverted as soon as possible.
+* Integrators must have verified that principles described in [Expected Code](./expected-code.md) are applied before setting CodeReview+2 flag

 ## Setting up your environment